minimapletinytools/smarties/README.md

 # smarties

-Smarties is a general purpose (behavior tree)[https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control)] library written in Haskell.
+Smarties is a general purpose [behavior tree](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control)) library written in Haskell.
 Smarties supports utility computation functions within the trees for advanced decision making.
-Smarties implements many of the design patterns outlined in this (paper)[https://course.ccs.neu.edu/cs5150f13/readings/dill_designpatterns.pdf] and probably some that aren't.
+Smarties implements many of the design patterns outlined in this [paper](https://course.ccs.neu.edu/cs5150f13/readings/dill_designpatterns.pdf) and probably some that aren't.

 Smarties comes in 2 parts.
 The core library containing all the tree logic and a special State Monad that enables a DSL for writing compile-time behavior trees in an intuitive way.
 The core library provides basic control and utility nodes and the user implements their own *condition*, *action*, *utility* and *perception* nodes that operates on their own data type.

-_This library is still in alpha.
-The high level concepts of the library are more or less finalized.
-The next version will be on hackage and will include several major interface changes that should greatly improve useability.
-Please see (Future Development)[#missing] for more details_
+_This library is still in alpha and actively being developed.
+The next version will be on hackage and will include several major API changes that should greatly improve useability.
+Please see [Future Development](#missing) for more details_

 ## Example
 ```haskell